nvpro-samples/gl_commandlist_basic/README.md

 ![sample screenshot](https://github.com/nvpro-samples/gl_commandlist_basic/blob/master/doc/sample.jpg)

+#### Building
+Ideally clone this and other interesting [nvpro-samples](https://github.com/nvpro-samples) repositories into a common subdirectory.
+You will always need [shared_sources](https://github.com/nvpro-samples/shared_sources) and on Windows [shared_external](https://github.com/nvpro-samples/shared_external).
+The shared directories are searched either as subdirectory of the sample or one directory up.
+It is recommended to use the [build_all](https://github.com/nvpro-samples/build_all) cmake as entry point, it will also give you options to enable/disable individual samples when creating the solutions.

 #### Related Samples
-The extension is also used in the **gl commandlist bk3d models** and **gl cadscene rendertechniques** samples.
-The latter sample includes token-buffer-based occlusion culling and token-streaming techniques on real-world scenes.
+The extension is also used in the [gl commandlist bk3d models](https://github.com/nvpro-samples/gl_commandlist_bk3d_models), [gl occlusion culling](https://github.com/nvpro-samples/gl_occlusion_culling) and [gl cadscene rendertechniques](https://github.com/nvpro-samples/gl_cadscene_rendertechniques) samples.
+The latter two samples include token-buffer-based occlusion culling and the last also token-streaming techniques on real-world scenes.

 ```
     Copyright (c) 2014, NVIDIA CORPORATION.
 All rights reserved.